|Fall (Sept.)||Winter (Jan.)||Spring (March)||Summer (June)

 All JD/PhD applicants must also apply online through the Law School Admissions Portal.

 Provide transcripts from all colleges and universities attended.
 Unofficial copies of your transcripts may be uploaded as part of your admission application or through Drexel Access after you submit your application.
 At a later date you may be required to have official copies of your transcripts sent directly to Drexel.

 GRE test scores are required; minimum score varies.

 The GRE Psychology subject test recommended.

 LSAT Scores & LSDAS Registration – All applicants are required to register with the Law School Data Assembly Service (LSDAS).
-The LSDAS will provide a report to the Earle Mack School of Law containing information important in the application process.
+The LSDAS will provide a report to the Kline School of Law containing information important in the application process.
 Visit the Law School Admission Council website for more information and to register.
 Among other things, this report will include your LSAT scores.

 As part of your admission application, you will be required to write a personal statement (up to 9,000 characters) that discusses and integrates your research experiences and interests, and how these fit into the Drexel program and into a specific faculty member or research group's work in particular.